mtybruno/mtybruno/README.md

 ## Trying my best 🐳

 </br>
-I'm aiming to be a back-end developer! </br>
+aiming to be a back-end developer </br>
 </br>

 **About me**